CiscoDevNet/finesse-sample-code/NonGadgetPythonSample/README.md

 ## Additional Information
 ##### Finesse REST API
 Documentation for the Finesse REST API can be found in the [Finesse Developer Guide](https://developer.cisco.com/docs/finesse/#!rest-api-dev-guide).

-## Prerequisites
-The Finesse JavaScript library requires a deployment that includes Cisco Finesse.
-If you do not have a system that includes Cisco Finesse, you can reserve a [DevNet sandbox](https://developer.cisco.com/docs/finesse/#!sandbox) for developing your gadget.

 ## Disclaimer
 This sample code is only a sample and is **NOT guaranteed to be bug free and production quality**.